Tools and methods of neurosurgeons in Assuta

 Intraoperative MRI in operations on the brain for tumors

-Assuta Hospital operating rooms are specialized MRI machine that scans carried out during surgery.
+Assuta Hospital operating rooms are specialized MRI machine that scans carried out at the time of surgery.
 These images give the doctor information with similar information obtained from intraoperative ultrasound, but the images are more detailed.

 Particularly useful intraoperative MRI during the cytoreduction, when most of the tumor is removed.
 Such navigation provides the surgeon is constantly updated images.